-Keep in mind that you can use only the topmost card of the three you flipped, so this version has both advantages and disadvantages.
-Not every card from the stockpile is ready for use as they are blocked by other cards, you can see more cards, which gives you more room for planning moves.
+Keep in mind that in Solitaire 3 Card, you can use only the topmost card of the three you flipped, so Klondike Solitaire Turn 3 has both advantages and disadvantages.
+Not every card from the Klondike Solitaire Turn 3’s stockpile is ready for use as they are blocked by other cards, you can see more cards, which gives you more room for planning moves.

 Solitaire, first called Patiencespiel or Patience, was first played in the 18th century.
 We typically play this game with cards but there are variations in which it can be played with marbles, tiles, stones, or pegs.
 Throughout the years, over 500 versions of the game have been created.
-Klondike solitaire with its most popular variations – turn one and turn three – is the most well-known version and is what people usually mean when they say ‘solitaire.’
+Klondike solitaire with its most popular variations – Klondike Solitaire Turn One and Klondike Solitaire Turn 3 – is the most well-known version and is what people usually mean when they say ‘solitaire.’

 Klondike solitaire possibly got its name as it rose to popularity during the Klondike gold rush and was rumored to have been created by those who were prospecting during the rush.
 Hence the name, Klondike solitaire.

-In 1990, the game was included on Microsoft computers for Windows 3.0.
-After this release, the popularity of the game soared.
+In 1990, the game of Klondike Solitaire Turn 3 was included on Microsoft computers for Windows 3.0.
+After this release, the popularity of the game Klondike Turn 3 soared.

-Below, you will find some frequently asked questions about the game of Klondike Solitaire 3 Card.
-These questions might not be ones you immediately thought of asking, but they will help you understand the game better.
+Below, you will find some frequently asked questions about the game of Klondike Turn Three.
+These questions might not be ones you immediately thought of asking, but they will help you understand the game of Klondike Solitaire Turn 3 better.

-In 1 card solitaire, only one card is drawn from the stockpile at a time.
-In the turn three variation, however, three cards are drawn from the stockpile at a time, with all of them visible but only the topmost available to play.
+In Klondike Solitaire Turn 1, only one card is drawn from the stockpile at a time.
+Klondike Solitaire Turn 3 variation, however, three cards are drawn from the stockpile at a time, with all of them visible but only the topmost available to play.

-Other than just completing the board, you could define your success by how many points you are able to score.
+In Klondike Solitaire Turn 3, other than just completing the board, you could define your success by how many points you are able to score.
 Scores of 250-274 are considered fair and are good if you are a novice at the game.
 Scores of 275-299 mean you are getting better.
 Good scores are 300-324, and Excellent scores are 350-374.